VCU-CS-Capstone/CS-25-317-Web-Notification-System-with-Alexa-Integration/Notes and Research/Backend Test/Readme.md

 ## 12-04-24

-- fixed *add event* function to include the userid that's loggen in
+- fixed *add event* function to include the userid that's logged in
 - fixed event display to only display end time if not null